Filtered CHCHE Courses (2025-26)

 Advanced Inorganic Chemistry

 Ch 153 a: Topics in modern inorganic chemistry.
 Electronic structure, spectroscopy, and photochemistry with emphasis on examples from the research literature.
 Ch 153 b: Applications of physical methods to the characterization of inorganic and bioinorganic species, with an emphasis on the practical application of Moessbauer, EPR, and pulse EPR spectroscopies.
 Ch 153 c: Theoretical and spectroscopic approaches to understanding the electronic structure of transition metal ions.
 Topics in the 153 bc alternate sequence may include saturation magnetization and zero-field splitting in magnetic circular dichroism and molecular magnetism, hyperfine interactions in electron paramagnetic resonance spectroscopy, Moessbauer and magnetic Moessbauer spectroscopy, vibronic interactions in electronic absorption and resonance Raman spectroscopy, and bonding analyses using x-ray absorption and/or emission spectroscopies.
-Parts b not offered 2024-25.
+Parts b, c not offered 2025-26.

 Organometallic Chemistry